devguides-io/devguides-2016/ms/docs/redux/actions.md

 export function createProject (id, data) { /*...*/ }
 ```

-### Action creators
+---

-Action creators are functions that return an action. [(docs)](http://redux.js.org/docs/basics/Actions.html) `loadProject()` and friends return functions, which redux-thunk will happily accept as actions.
+Action Creators are functions that return an action. [(docs)](http://redux.js.org/docs/basics/Actions.html) `loadProject()` and friends return functions, which redux-thunk will happily accept as actions.

 ```js
 import { loadProject } from './actions'